 Making informed health care decisions

 Health care can be complicated.
 But as the consumer, you can be an active participant in your health.
-This page includes resources and tools to help you take a bigger role in your health.
+This page includes resources and tools to help you take charge of your health care.

 Choosing a primary care doctor